gotoz/runq/README.md

 Note: Only the runq init binary is statically linked against libseccomp.
 Therefore libseccomp is needed only at compile time.

-If the host operating system where runq is beeing built does not provide static libseccomp libraries one can also simply build and install [libseccomp](https://github.com/seccomp/libseccomp/) from the sources.
+If the host operating system where runq is being built does not provide static libseccomp libraries one can also simply build and install [libseccomp](https://github.com/seccomp/libseccomp/) from the sources.